Growing Coriander

 Rescue Remedy for Coriander

-If you're lucky enough to inherit an established herb garden but your coriander is out of control, then don't worry too much.
+If you're lucky enough to inherit an established garden but your coriander is out of control, then don't worry too much.

 You'll lose a year at the most as you can harvest the seed heads and hang them upside down in a paper bag to ripen - sow the seeds the following spring as above.